Scaling the Convex Barrier with Sparse Dual Algorithms: Experiments

 \section{Experiments}

 We empirically demonstrate the effectiveness of our methods under two settings.
-On incomplete verification ($\S$\ref{sec:incomp_verif}), we assess the speed and quality of bounds compared to other bounding algorithms.
-On complete verification ($\S$\ref{sec:comp_verif}), we examine whether our speed-accuracy trade-offs correspond to faster exact verification.
-Our implementation is based on Pytorch \citep{Paszke2017}.
+First, we assess the speed and quality of our bounds compared to other bounding algorithms on incomplete verification ($\S$\ref{sec:incomp_verif}).
+Then, we examine whether our speed-accuracy trade-offs pay off within branch and bound ($\S$\ref{sec:comp_verif}).
+The implementation of our algorithms, available at \url{https://github.com/oval-group/oval-bab} as part of the OVAL neural network verification framework, is based on Pytorch \citep{Paszke2017}.